Soldotna, Alaska: Environmental stewardship

 The Kenai Watershed Forum (KWF) is a non-profit organization located in the historic Ralph Soberg House inside Soldotna Creek Park.
 The KWF works to maintain the health of the watersheds on the Kenai Peninsula.
 Its programs include Stream Watch, which trains volunteers to protect the Russian and Kenai Rivers; a summer camp for 6-12 year olds; and environmental restoration projects ranging from invasive plant remediation to riverbed reconstruction to culvert reconfiguration/replacement.

 The Kenai National Wildlife Refuge consists of 1.92 million acres in a variety of ecosystems including ice fields and glaciers, mountain tundra, northern boreal forests, and lakes, wetlands and rivers.
 The Chickaloon River Flats remains the last pristine major saltwater estuary on the Kenai Peninsula and attracts thousands of migratory waterfowl and shorebirds annually.
 The Refuge is also home to brown and black bears, dall sheep, moose, and caribou.
-The Kenai National Wildlife Refuge Visitor's Center is located on Ski Hill Road close to the intersection of Funny River Road and the Sterling Highway.
+The Kenai National Wildlife Refuge Visitor Center is located on Ski Hill Road close to the intersection of Funny River Road and the Sterling Highway.